ftobia/pytest-ordering/docs/source/index.rst

 .. note :: pytest-ordering is currently alpha-quality software.
 Notably, some of this documentation may be aspirational in nature.
-If something you read here isn't currently implemented, rest assured that I am working on it (or feel free to ping me: https://github.com/ftobia)
+If something you read here isn't currently implemented, you can indicate your interest by filing a github issue (https://github.com/ftobia) or send a pull request of your own.

 Quickstart
 ----------